Frontier Thesis: Germanic germ theory

 The Frontier Thesis came about at a time when the Germanic germ theory of history was popular.
 Proponents of the germ theory believed that political habits are determined by innate racial attributes.
 Americans inherited such traits as adaptability and self-reliance from the Germanic peoples of Europe.
 According to the theory, the Germanic race appeared and evolved in the ancient Teutonic forests, endowed with a great capacity for politics and government.
 Their germs were, directly and by way of England, carried to the New World where they were allowed to germinate in the North American forests.
-In so doing, the Anglo-Saxons and the Germanic people’s descendants, being exposed to a forest like their Teutonic ancestors, birthed the free political institutions that formed the foundation of American government.
+In so doing, the Anglo-Saxons and the Germanic people's descendants, being exposed to a forest like their Teutonic ancestors, birthed the free political institutions that formed the foundation of American government.

-Historian and ethnologist Hubert Howe Bancroft articulated the latest iteration of the Germanic germ theory just three years before Turner’s paper in 1893.
-He argued that the “tide of intelligence” had always moved from east to west.
+Historian and ethnologist Hubert Howe Bancroft articulated the latest iteration of the Germanic germ theory just three years before Turner's paper in 1893.
+He argued that the "tide of intelligence" had always moved from east to west.
 According to Bancroft, the Germanic germs had spread across of all Western Europe by the Middle Ages and had reached their height.
-This Germanic intelligence was only halted by “civil and ecclesiastical restraints” and a lack of “free land.”
-This was Bancroft’s explanation for the Dark Ages.
+This Germanic intelligence was only halted by "civil and ecclesiastical restraints" and a lack of "free land."
+This was Bancroft's explanation for the Dark Ages.

-Turner’s theory of early American development, which relied on the frontier as a transformative force, starkly opposed the Bancroftian racial determinism.
+Turner's theory of early American development, which relied on the frontier as a transformative force, opposed Bancroftian racial determinism.
 Turner referred to the Germanic germ theory by name in his essay, claiming that “too exclusive attention has been paid by institutional students to the Germanic origins.”
 Turner believed that historians should focus on the settlers’ struggle with the frontier as the catalyst for the creation of American character, not racial or hereditary traits.

-Though Turner’s view would win over the Germanic germ theory’s version of Western history, the theory persisted for decades after Turner’s thesis enraptured the American Historical Association.
+Though Turner's view would win over the Germanic germ theory's version of Western history, the theory persisted for decades after Turner's thesis enraptured the American Historical Association.
 In 1946, medieval historian Carl Stephenson published an extended article refuting the Germanic germ theory.
 Evidently, the belief that free political institutions of the United States spawned in ancient Germanic forests endured well into the 1940s.